qudeowl/vanilla-ui-overhaul/README.md

 1. Run the .bat
 2. Select [2] Uninstall
-3. Verify game files on Steam.
+3. Verify game files on Steam

 **Manual**

-1. Verify game files on Steam.
+1. Verify game files on Steam
 2. If you installed v1.0, also delete `spawnmenu_theme.lua` from `...\garrysmod\lua\autorun\client" if it exists`

 **Manual (Alternative)**

 1. Go to `...\Steam\steamapps\common\GarrysMod\garrysmod\addons`
-2. Delete its folder.
+2. Delete its folder
 >Follow these steps only if you installed the mod using the alternative installation method.

 ---